 - These are much better:

 - 6 Food Myths That Are Making Kids Fat

 - New Data: Sleep Problems for New Parents

-Writing your own content will establish your company as a thought leader, build brand awareness and help reporters searching for a source find you.
+Creating content will establish your company or client as a thought leader, build brand awareness and help reporters searching for a source find them.

 Even if you’re simply pitching a story for a print or web article, video can show the outlet that you know how to give a great interview.

 8. Make sure your sources are available and reliable